-Most regionally accredited schools will only accept credits from other regionally accredited institutions of higher learning.
+Most regionally accredited online master's in accounting programs will only accept credits from other regionally accredited institutions of higher learning.

 Schools often apply to gain specialized accreditation for specific areas of study, departments, or degree programs.
 The leading authority for business schools and accounting programs is the Association to Advance Collegiate Schools of Business (AACSB) International.
-Enrolling in an accredited program makes you more marketable to employers and can affect your career growth over the long term.
+Enrolling in an accredited online master's in accounting program makes you more marketable to employers and can affect your career growth over the long term.

 Why accreditation matters